KiranSingh15/CAS-741-Image-Correspondences/src/README.md

     venv_ifcs
     └── ... (configuration files, dependencies, and scripts for the venv)
 ```
-where \project\ is the custom name of your parent directory.
+where \src\ is the custom name of your parent directory.
 If you have not set up the virtual environment, then you must complete the CMake file.
 These steps are repeated below.

 ---
 ---
 # Set up Virtual Environment (venv)
 ## Making the Virtual Environment and Loading Dependencies
-In the head `project` folder, run the following command, depending on your operating system.
+In the head `src` folder, run the following command, depending on your operating system.
 If you are using Windows, then be sure to use Git Bash as this follows a Unix style of shell.
-In the head `project` folder, run the following command, depending on your operating system.
+In the head `src` folder, run the following command, depending on your operating system.
 If you are using Windows, then be sure to use Git Bash as this follows a Unix style of shell.

 **Windows**
 ```bash